Three days of heavy rain. Berlin, Pankow, 2017 Kevin Mertens

 So what can I do for you?

-For the past 7 years I have been working in the field of visual journalism.
-I have worked as a photojournalist and photo editor for various publications, have been running an award-winning online magazine for young photojournalism since 2010 and have been teaching regularly for several photography and journalism schools.
+For the past 10 years I have been working in the field of visual journalism.
+I have worked as a photojournalist and picture editor for various publications, have been running an award-winning online magazine for young photojournalism since 2010 and have been teaching regularly for various photography and journalism schools.

-If you are in the process of redesigning or rethinking your online (or print) publication I can help you improve the quality level of your photography and visual storytelling.
+If you are in the process of redesigning or rethinking your digital (or print) publication I can help you improve the quality level of your photography and visual storytelling.
 I can:

-- find ways to improve your image editing workflows
+- find ways to improve your image research, editing and production workflows

-- work with your web designers and engineers and define technical features for visual elements such as image galleries, slider etc.
+- work with your web designers and engineers and define technical features for visual elements such as image galleries, sliders etc.

 - develop new visual storytelling formats with your team